ryangomberg/ryangomberg/README.md

 - Developed a report, following PEP8 style guidelines, on machine learning algorithms designed to predict and identify trends within a U.S. census dataset
 - Applied Logistic Regression and Ensemble Methods to predict a U.S. citizen's annual income, obtaining 82% and 86% accuracy.
 - Used PCA to determine a proportion of explained variance between features
-- Employed k-fold cross-validation and bootstrapping to generate multiple subsets of models
+- Employed k-fold cross-validation to generate multiple subsets of models

 **Predicting Interest in Vehicle Insurance (_January 2023 - March 2023_)**
 -	Implemented unsupervised and supervised learning algorithms to predict a consumer’s interest in vehicle insurance based on 10 different features